-An inspiring and passionate keynote speaker, René Carayol is an expert on leadership, culture, and transformation.
-Over the years he has advised leaders such as Mikhail Gorbachev and Tony Blair, as well as some of the world’s top CEOs.
-Much of his recent work focuses on diversity and inclusion.
+A passionate and inspiring speaker, René Carayol is an expert on leadership, culture, and transformation.
+He has advised world leaders including Tony Blair and Mikhail Gorbachev, as well as some of the most powerful CEOs in the world.
+His current work has a strong focus on diversity and inclusion.

 A question that René is often asked is: “are leaders born, or are leaders made?”.
 In his experience, the answer is neither; leaders are found.
 The best indicator of tomorrow’s leaders is who can influence and persuade without authority.
 René has had the privilege of ‘finding’ many leaders over the years.